rapidez/strapi/README.md

 ```
 This tries to render views with the same name as the component and the data will be available with the `$data` variable.

-## Multisite

-When you've got multiple store views and you want different content for them, you can set `STRAPI_MULTISITE=true` in your .env.
-The strapi helper will automaticly look for a field `[store][store_code]` on your collections.

 ## Cache

 By default all responses from Strapi will be cached for 1 hour.
 You can change that with `STRAPI_CACHE` in your `.env`